knt5/ios-/README.md

-# Tools to reduce photos and videos size on iPhone
+# Tools to reduce the size of photos and videos for iPhone

 ## Installation